mmaia/DockerOpenSourcedProjects/README.md

 DockerOpenSourcedProjects
 =========================

-Docker projeto to store DockerFiles that contain images with open source software I use from time to time.
+Docker project to store DockerFiles that contain images with open source software I use from time to time.